surifirstpin/biplus_documentation/docs/README.md

 The component has been designed in such a way, that it ensure maximum speed of development and high performance and also the calculation part is made easy, with the help of powerful math engine installed in Acubi.

-#### Access to All

-Incorporate powerful self-service BI , Without any manual data by making everyone a powerful analyst.

 # AcuBi ADVANTAGES

 ## Analyse